ColinDuquesnoy/QDarkStyleSheet/CONTRIBUTING.rst

 all docs.

 All new functions, classes, files, must be documented with all arguments, returns, exceptions.
-Whithout this it should not pass the tests.
+Without this it should not pass the tests.

 The better example is to see the current files to get the style.
 We are